captam3rica/gitNotes/Macintosh/handy_commands_and_file_locations.md

 ## Commands

-### Generate Key
-- ssh-keygen -t rsa -b 4096 -C "Label the key here"

-### Push Keys
-- cat ~/.ssh/shhkey.pub | ssh user@remoteserver "mkdir -p ~/.ssh/ && cat >> ~/.ssh/authorized_keys"

-Turn on "Install from Anywhere"
+Turn on "Install from Anywhere" in GateKeeper

 `sudo spctl --manster-disable`

-Convert DMG to installosx

-`hdiutil convert apple.dmg -format UDTO -o apple.iso`

 ### User Modifications